Overview of Name Changes

 - You must list your current name, the new name you wish to take, and the reasons for the change.

 - You must disclose any felony convictions to the court.
+If you have been convicted of a felony, you will need to get fingerprinted and submit your fingerprints to the Court with the name change forms.
 If the name change is granted, the court will submit a copy of the name change order to the Central Repository for Nevada Records of Criminal History for inclusion in your criminal record.

-- You must publish a notice of the proposed name change in a newspaper in Clark County.
-The publication must run for 3 consecutive weeks.
-If you believe that publication of the proposed name change would put your safety at risk, you can ask the court to waive the publication requirement.
+- You must publish a notice of the proposed name change one time in a newspaper in Clark County.
+(If you are changing your name for gender identity reasons, you do not have to do this.)
+If you believe that publishing your proposed name change would put your safety at risk, you can ask the court to waive the publication requirement.

 - All of the above requirements apply to child name changes.